All-exHost/All-exHost.github.io/README.md

 > Added icons displayed info

-> Load more icons button implemented (now loads 24 icons per click)
+> Load more icons button implemented (now loads 24 icons at a time)

 * Game icon downloader (beta v0.7) changelog:

 > Added support for abbreviation searching exp(gow = god of war)

-> Added number of icons have been rendered out of the total
+> Added the number of icons have been fetched out of the total

 > Added over 280 more icons